Entitlement to Annual Vacation - Act Part 7, Section 57

 The requirement to grant a vacation of “at least 2 weeks...” or “at least 3 weeks…”under subsection (1) means the director can enforce more than the statutory minimums if the employment contract between the parties provides for a greater benefit.

-Karl has worked for ABC Ltd. for seven years.
-Under the Act Karl is entitled to at least three weeks annual vacation as he has worked for ABC Ltd. for more than five years.
-However, ABC Ltd. gives Karl and its other employees four weeks annual vacation.
+An employee has worked for ABC Ltd. for seven years.
+Under the Act, the employee is entitled to at least three weeks annual vacation as they have worked for ABC Ltd. for more than five years.
+However, ABC Ltd. gives all of its employees four weeks annual vacation.
 This provision is enforceable under the Act.

 The Act does not provide for the banking or deferral of annual vacation.